Jblast94/nsfw-novel/README.md

 - Flask backend API for story generation
 - Integration with Hugging Face Transformers for using the UnfilteredAI/NSFW-3B model
 - Designed to work with both local and cloud-hosted language models

+## Deployment on Hugging Face Spaces

+1. Create a new Space on Hugging Face.
+2. Choose 'Flask' as the framework.
+3. Upload the repository files.
+4. The app will run on port 7860 automatically.

 ## Getting Started with GitHub Codespaces